flyingmachine/higml/README.markdown

 Overview
 --------

-Higml is a terse format for converting an input hash to an output hash.
+Higml is a terse format for "cascading configuration" - it uses cascading rules to create an output hash from an input hash.

 Example Higml and input: